aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/10-cloudformation-fundamentals/100-template-anatomy.md

 ### Template

 **An AWS CloudFormation template** is a declaration of the AWS resources that make up a **stack**.
 The template is stored as a text file in either JavaScript Object Notation (JSON) or YAML format.
 Because they are just text files, you can create and edit them in any text editor and manage them in your source control system with the rest of your source code.

+{{% notice note %}}
-In this workshop, you will use YAML structure that CloudFormation can interpret to declare the AWS resources you want to create and configure.
+Throughout this workshop, code samples will use the YAML format.
+If you prefer to use JSON, please be aware of [the differences](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).
+{{% /notice %}}

 The following example shows an AWS CloudFormation YAML template structure and its top-level objects: